fadhilnapis/corn-player/README.md

 |`goFullscreen`								|set video to full screen		|
 |`exitFullscreen`							|exit video from full screen	|
 |`toggleFullscreen`							|set or exit video full screen	|

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/fadhilnapis/corn-player.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## License

+This plugin is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).